PGBI/cakephp3-soft-delete/README.md

 ## Requirements

-This plugins has been developed for cakephp 3.x.
+This plugins has been developed for cakephp 3.x and 4.x.

 ## Installation